This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 TOP TIP: If you’re heading from here to the Royal Palace, swing by the Teatro Real (Theatre Royal) on Plaza de Oriente.
 If you’re short on time, there’s no need to enter the opera house, you can grasp the grand design and importance of this building from the outside.

-A favourite place in Madrid for many, this art nouveau covered market dates from 1916 and is just off the main thoroughfare of Calle Mayor.
+A favorite place in Madrid for many, this art nouveau covered market dates from 1916 and is just off the main thoroughfare of Calle Mayor.

-San Miguel is not so much a fresh produce market, more of a gastronomic collection of the best of Spanish food.
-You will find tapas, cheese, jamon (ham) and sparkling cava all ready to be served as you sit on a stool at the bar.
+San Miguel is not so much a fresh produce market, but more of a gastronomic collection of the best of Spanish food.
+You will find tapas and pintxos (like tapas but on sticks), cheese, jamon (ham), and sparkling cava all ready to be served as you sit on a stool at the bar.

 Don’t think about going here for a pre-dinner ‘snack’; there is no such thing!
 You could do it the Spanish way and have a nibble (called a merienda) at 6pm, then eat dinner at 10pm to make the most of your one evening in Madrid.

-The atmosphere is alive and the food and wine delicious but it is not cheap to eat here and it’s probably a bit of a tourist trap but the ambiance and easy chatter makes it a must do in Madrid.
+The atmosphere is alive and the food and wine delicious but it is not cheap to eat at San Miguel Market, and it’s probably a bit of a tourist trap but the ambiance and easy chatter make it a must-do in Madrid.

 Take a Madrid Food Tour

-If you prefer to have an expert on hand, try a food or tapas tour.
-Madrid has some excellent bars and restaurants and a tour will take you to the best of them.
+If you prefer to have an expert on hand, try a food tour.
+Madrid has some excellent bars and restaurants and this highly recommended wine and tapas walking tour will take you to the best of them.
 It’s an ideal way of understanding and trying tapas if you’ve never eaten it before, which, done well, is a thing of beauty!

 Top Five Madrid Travel Tips